 We can legitimately use the data to make statements like:

 “In 2021 to 2022, … properties in … were subject to the higher rates of LTT, most of which were bought for use other than as a main residence by the owner.”

 “In 2021 to 2022, … was the area with the highest proportion of sales subject to the higher rates of LTT.
 Most of those were bought for use other than as a main residence by the owner.”

 However, it’s not accurate to use the data to make statements like:

-- making an assertion about all property - not just those which were sold in-year
+- it makes an assertion about all property, not just those which were sold in-year

-- incorrectly stating that all higher rates transactions relate to second homes
+- it incorrectly states that all higher rates transactions relate to second homes

 This is especially problematic where the term ‘second homes’ has different meanings in different contexts.

-For users particularly interested in stock of residential property, the council tax data referred to earlier is a useful source of information at local authority level.
+For users particularly interested in the stock of residential property, local authority council tax dwellings data is a useful source of information at local authority level.

 Can we improve our data?